rainhan1996/personal_site/index.md

 <!--
 I am an alumnus of the <a href="https://opencasestudies.github.io/" target="_blank"> Open Case Study Project</a> at <a href="https://www.jhsph.edu/" target="_blank"> the Bloomberg School of Public Health </a> of <a href="https://www.jhu.edu/" target="_blank"> the Johns Hopkins University</a>. -->

-Outside of academia, I am also interested in traveling, playing piano and oil painting.
+Outside of academia, I am also interested in reading, traveling, playing piano and oil painting.

 ## Research Interests